Demi-urge/menace_sandbox/docs/synergy_learning.md

 ```

 By default it trains continuously every 600 seconds.
 Use `--interval` to adjust
 the delay or `--run-once` to perform a single update and exit.
-When running
+The trainer
+records the last processed history entry in `last_ts.json` (configurable with
+`--progress-file`) and resumes from there on the next run so repeated restarts
-`run_autonomous.py` the same trainer is started automatically if
+only train on new entries.
+When running `run_autonomous.py` the same trainer is
-`AUTO_TRAIN_SYNERGY=1`; invoke it manually only when you want to retrain
+started automatically if `AUTO_TRAIN_SYNERGY=1`; invoke it manually only when
-outside the autonomous loop.
+you want to retrain outside the autonomous loop.